caesarnine/binal.pub/content/post/2018-09-30-python-docker-compose.md

 3. We could do the same thing in AirFlow as well - using the [Docker Operator](https://airflow.apache.org/code.html?highlight=docker#airflow.operators.docker_operator.DockerOperator) or the [Bash Operator](https://airflow.apache.org/code.html?highlight=docker#airflow.operators.bash_operator.BashOperator) to run the image on some schedule, passing in the environment variables from Airflow's central variable store.

 4. The last option - and the one I'll explore further in an upcoming post - is using [MLflow](https://mlflow.org/) to extend the above framework to both track modelling iterations, and to serve the model as as a long-running REST API that we can call to make new predictions.

+Note: In practice we'd likely have some continuous deployment software in place that handles building the final image and pushing it into the registry once you check your code into version control.
+I didn't include that since that's very organization specific.